oneincredible/super-api/README.md

-# super-api
+# Super API

-Super-Opinionated Framwork for Building REST API.
+Super-Opinionated Framwork for Building a REST API.

 ## Summary